 Appraisal

-From vast tracts of forestland to individual trees, our team of experts excel at all aspects of natural resource and property valuation.
-We specialize in challenging appraisal situations including due diligence efforts, conservation and new utility easements, carbon projects, and tree and property damage situations.
+From vast tracts of forestland to individual trees, our team of experts excel at all aspects of land and natural resource valuation.
+We specialize in challenging appraisal situations for timberland investments and natural resources, including due diligence efforts, conservation and new utility easements, carbon projects, and tree and property damage situations.

-Collaborating with our Analytics experts, we offer a unique suite of services yielding supportable valuations.
+Collaborating with our Analytics experts, we offer a unique suite of services yielding supportable natural resource and land valuations.
 We stay current on fluctuating market conditions of a dynamic industry including stumpage trends, intricate land transactions, conservation easements, and more.

-Our clients include timber investment and real estate organizations; forest product industries; conservation groups; nonprofit organizations; energy, utility, and transportation companies; federal, state, county, municipal, and tribal governments; attorneys and insurance companies; lenders; and private landowners.
-We are experts on projects of all sizes, in the Midwest, and beyond.
+Our clients include timberland investment and real estate organizations; forest product industries; conservation groups; nonprofit organizations; energy, utility, and transportation companies; federal, state, county, municipal, and tribal governments; attorneys and insurance companies; lenders; and private landowners.
+We are experts on land and forest valuation projects of all sizes, in the Midwest, and beyond.

 Meet Your Team